For information about this supplement see The Anime Companion

 Tsuda Nobuko.
 Sushi Made Easy p.,63-67

 Japan's second oldest chronicle completed in 720, eight years after the Kojiki.
 The Nihon Shoki was actually started in 681 during the reign of Emperor Temmu.
 Written entirely in classical Chinese it incorporates texts from Chinese and Korean sources and has a very historical focus with mythological materials limited to a few early chapters.
 The Nihon Shoki came to be seen as a Shintō (The Anime Companion [vol.1] p.121) sacred text beginning in the Kamakura Period (The Anime Companion [vol.1] p.59).
 Copies of the work survive from the Nara Period and Heian Period (The Anime Companion [vol.1] p.44).
-An English translation by W. G. Aston is in print.
+It is also known as the Nihongi, an English translation by W. G. Aston is in print.

 Manga: